-The immediate parent undertaking of the Company is Coral (Holdings) Limited, a company with registered address 3rd Floor, One New Change London EC4M 9AF and the ultimate parent undertaking is Entain plc, a company with registered address; 32 Athol Street, Douglas, Isle of Man, IM1 1JB.
-The only group preparing consolidated group financial statements which include the Company is Entain plc for the year ended 31 December 2021.
+The immediate parent undertaking of the Company is Ladbroke Group, a company with registered address 3rd Floor One New Change London EC4M 9AF and the ultimate parent undertaking is Entain plc, a company with registered address 32 Athol Street, Douglas, Isle of Man, IM1 1JB.
+The largest and smallest group preparing consolidated group financial statements which include the Company is Entain plc for the year ended 31 December 2021.

-Copies of the Annual Report and Financial Statements for Entain plc can be obtained from the registered office of the company at 3rd Floor, One New Change London EC4M 9AF.
+Copies of the Annual Report and Financial Statements for Entain plc can be obtained from the registered office of the company at 3rd Floor One New Change London EC4M 9AF.